1966–67 Aston Villa F.C. season

 Taylor's heavy investment in new players failed disastrously, resulting in Villa being relegated to the Second Division of English football and plunging the club deep into financial trouble.
 It was only the third time Aston Villa had been relegated in the club's history.
 Taylor was sacked not long afterwards.
 Tommy Cummings was appointed Aston Villa manager in the summer of 1967.

+In October 1966 Chelsea's offer of £100,000 for Tony Hateley (127) was accepted and he moved to west London.